Skip to main content

 Consumer Affairs & Relations

-Burlington Stores president and CEO Thomas A. Kingsbury has been elected as chairman of the board of directors.
+Burlington, N.J. -- Burlington Stores announced that Thomas A. Kingsbury, the company’s CEO and president, has been unanimously elected as chairman of the board.

 • Dollar General CEO: Keeping it simple is key to success